Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-New York Daily News reporting the Empire State Building Shooter did indeed kill his boss.
+New York Daily News reporting the Empire State Building shooter did indeed kill his boss.

 Well, he was fired yesterday.

-Went out there and he killed his boss.
+He went out there and he killed his boss.

 I wonder if Obama's constant warfare on bosses and so forth might have led this guy to pull the trigger.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's open line Friday.

 Oh, you ought to see the faces of the people on the other side of the glass.

-Oh no.
+Oh, no.

-Rush, you didn't really said that.
+Rush, you didn't really say that.

 No, Rush.

-Oh, you didn't really say yes, I said it, and we're not gonna bleep it out.
+Yes, I said it, and we're not going to bleep it out.

 Tea Party people that didn't like health care, right?